tejdeeep26/Iris_Decision_Tree_algorithm/README.md

 # Iris Decision Tree algorithm

 Aim:
-1. Create the Decision Tree classifier and visualize it graphically.
+1. Create the Decision Tree classifier and visualize it graphically using the IRIS dataset.
 2. The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

 Procedure: